ivishnevs/im-system/README.md

 # im-system
-system of instant messaging written on python.
+system of instant messaging written on python!